mygpstracker/mygpstracker/README.md

 <li>Phone Clients - IOS, Android, Windows and Blackberry</li>
 <li>Wordpress - Plugin and dedicated Android client</li>
 </ul>
-then please download the GpsTracker code from github and contriblute to making GpsTracker better!
+then please download the GpsTracker code from github and contribute to making GpsTracker better!

 (Or) If you are a <b>web site implementor</b> interested in integrating GpsTracker into your web site, you'll need to:
 <ul>